Fertiliser storage sheds are in high demand ! This is largely due to volatile fertiliser prices and unreliable supply.

 If you are working to a budget for your fertiliser shed project, there are three main ways that you could save money on your build.
 These are shed design, shed size and shed builder.

 If you only intend to store small amounts of granular fertiliser it may not be worth building a dedicated fertiliser shed.
-Instead, one option is to include concrete panels in one or two bays of your machinery shed.
+Instead, one option is to include concrete panels in one or two bays of a storage shed.

 Remember to keep fertiliser and the machinery or produce stored in the shed separated to avoid fires and contamination, though.
 It would also pay to check that your insurance policy allows co-storing.